painting and photography

-In this exhibition of two large oil paintings on canvas and a series of 18 interconnected photographs, Dutch artist Max Kreijn plays with the senses of reality, theater and beauty.
+In this exhibition of two large oil paintings on canvas and a series of XNUMX linked photographs, the Dutch artist Max Kreijn plays with the senses of reality, theater and beauty.
 His recent works describe the fine architecture of the rotunda at the Alhambra, the ancient palace of Granada, Andalusia.
-Stone pillars cast long shadows across the polished marble floors, curved arches and deeply recessed doors.
+Stone columns cast long shadows across the polished marble floors, curved arches and deeply recessed doors.
 The light is penetrating, the colors bluish and the atmosphere mysterious.

 Alongside these paintings are photographs of nudes, a parrot and a boy dressed as a sailor, posed in front of the same backgrounds, and in the paintings.
 A couple of athletes are shown before, during and after a run.
 In a single image they appear frozen in victory as they reach the finish line.
 In another series, partially inspired by the character of Tadzio in Death in Venice, a young man shyly returns his gaze to the observer.
 Her expression is shy but self-confident.
 Meanwhile, a brightly feathered parrot takes flight from its perch, flapping its wings in a hue of flamboyant color.
 Like the narrative behind Kreijn's imagery, similar to a film, each photograph is a work of fiction, based on his idea of capturing what he calls "the intimacy of the unknown".